wargio/tiny3D/README.md

 Tiny3D 2.0 + libfont
 ==========

-Tiny3D is one library to work with 2D/3D graphics (obsolete).
+Tiny3D is one library to work with 2D/3D graphics.

-NOTE: this repository is updated to the last PSL1GHT libraries and tools on February 1, 2011.
+NOTE: this repository is updated to the last PSL1GHT libraries and tools
-Thanks to "marioga" to send to me the new PS3 compilers under MinGW environment

-It uses PSL1GHT and install the libraries in PSL1GHT/target/lib, C Header files in PSL1GHT/target/include
+It uses PSL1GHT and install the libraries in $PORTLIBS/lib, C Header files in $PORTLIBS/include. it will also install nv40v1.h that comes from PSL1GHT V1

 see the 'docs' folder to know more (i need to update the info to the 2.0 version)